AlephAlpha/Nekomata/README.md

 Like the language itself, the documentation is also incomplete.
 You can find it in the [doc](doc) folder.

 There are also some example programs in [`test/Eval.hs`](test/Eval.hs).
-These examples solve some challenges from [Code Golf StackExchange](https://codegolf.stackexchange.com/).
+These examples are based on challenges from [Code Golf StackExchange](https://codegolf.stackexchange.com/).
 But there aren't any explanations.

 ## Influences